sudo-subhash/securepass_pro/README.md

 # Strong_Password_Generator

-🔐 SecurePass Pro – Advanced Password Security Analyzer
+🔐 Password_Checker.py – Advanced Password Security Analyzer

-SecurePass Pro is a professional-grade password security assessment tool written in Python.
+Password_Checker.py is a professional-grade password security assessment tool written in Python.
 It evaluates password strength using entropy analysis, pattern detection, and complexity scoring.
 It also integrates the Have I Been Pwned API using the k-anonymity model to detect breached passwords securely.